zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 2. Delivery Plan - $36.00/month: your signed book is mailed to you each month via USPS Media Mail.

-Both plans charge your credit card automatically every month on the 15th (although book availability/shipment dates vary – see below).
+Both plans charge your credit card automatically every month on the date you initially signed up (although book availability/shipment dates vary – see below).
 You can subscribe for 3, 6, or 12 months, or become an ongoing member.
 Charges cease at the end of your enrollment.

 #### How do I join?